ctkelley/NotebookSIAMFANL/README.md

 ## Notebook Problems
-It is very important that PyPlot and IJulia use the same version of conda and the IJulia knows what version of Julia you are using.
+It is very important that PythonPlot and IJulia use the same version of conda and the IJulia knows what version of Julia you are using.
 If the notebook is complaining about the kernel, that is likely the issue.
 You have a good chance of fixing this by typing __build IJulia__ from pkg.
 To do this from the REPL type
 ```
 using Pkg
 Pkg.build("IJulia")